LaPreprint/typst/lapreprint.typ

   // A color for the theme of the document
   theme: blue.darken(30%),
   // Date published, for example, when you publish your preprint to an archive server.
-  // To hide the date, set this to `none`
+  // To hide the date, set this to `none`.
+You can also supply a list of dicts with `title` and `date`.
   date: datetime.today(),
-  // Other dates that are shown in the
-  date-submitted: none,
-  date-accepted: none,
   // Feel free to change this, the font applies to the whole document
   font-face: "Noto Sans",
+  // The path to a bibliography file if you want to cite some external works.
+  bibliography-file: none,
+  bibliography-style: "apa",
   // The paper's content.
   body
 ) = {